Securing Applications and Services

 -

-Repeat the same steps for creating a user named
+Repeat the steps to create a user named

 |

-The sample application that we will use in this section is the Quarkus Petclinic project
+The sample application used in this section is the Quarkus Petclinic project.

 git clone -b rh-sso-base-7.6 https://github.com/aolle/quarkus-petclinic.git

-) to automatically generate the OpenShift resources and deploy it.
+It includes the Quarkus OpenShift extension (k8s with s2i) to automatically generate the OpenShift resources and deploy the application.

 -